 The underrepresentation of women in HIV testing may cause the findings have limited use in the treatment of female patients, said Gandhi, who was not involved in the study, by email.

-"When I take care of a woman infected with HIV in my clinic, I do not know if this new and exciting treatment or strategy specifically applies to it if the study does not include enough people in this or that study that look like her," said Gandhi.
+"When I take care of an HIV-infected woman in my clinic, I don't know if this exciting new treatment or strategy specifically applies to her if the study doesn't include enough people in this or that study that look like her," said Gandhi.